 Do I have to quarantine when I get to Brazil?

-Quarantine requirements: There are no quarantine requirements in Brazil.
+Quarantine requirements: There are no quarantine requirements.

 What are the steps to apply for a Brazil Visa?
 Is it necessary for me to take vaccination shots?